kasliwalr/rtop/README.md

 ### NCurses installation

- NCurses is a library used for building text user interface on Unix systems.
-It makes the job of talking to terminal emulators (your typically linux terminals).
-By using its API, it becomes easy to program for capturing keyboard input and sending output to the terminal.
-If you are interested in learning, [detailed examples](http://www.tldp.org/HOWTO/NCURSES-Programming-HOWTO/) on TLDP are the go to place.
+ NCurses is a library used for building text user interfaces on Unix systems.
+It talks to the terminal emulators (your typical linux terminals) on behalf of the application - using its API, it becomes easy to program for capturing keyboard input and sending output to the terminal.
 Ncurses is distributed as debian package, so we use apt-get facility

 ```
 > sudo apt-get install libncurses5-dev libncursesw5-dev